menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Sebastopol is worth considering.

-Sebastopol is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Sebastopol doesn't have a public transportation system that people use for their commute.

 The per capita income in Sebastopol in 2022 was $32,735, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
 This equates to an annual income of $130,940 for a family of four.
 However, Sebastopol contains both very wealthy and poor people as well.